 Bendel Insurance Coach, Ikhenoba, Suspended, Bazuaye Takes over

-The Edo State Sports Commission boss took the decision following the poor performance of Bendel Insurance Football Club in the current season coupled with the 1-0 home loss to Nasarawa United in the match-day seven of the Nigeria Premier Football League (NPFL) at the Samuel Ogbemudia stadium on Saturday.

-Meanwhile, Enabulele has directed Coach Baldwin Bazuaye to deputize as the Head of the technical crew of the Premier league club till further notice.
+Enabulele directed Coach Baldwin Bazuaye, (MON), to hold forth as the Head of the technical crew of the NPFL club till further notice.